-The practice will provide 12-monthly training, guidance and support to help those to whom it applies understand their rights and responsibilities under this policy.
+The organisation will provide guidance and support to help those to whom it applies understand their rights and responsibilities under this policy.
 Additional support will be provided to managers and supervisors to enable them to deal more effectively with matters arising from this policy.